-If you think that you may have a specific learning difference (SpLD) such as dyslexia, dysgraphia, dyspraxia and/or dyscalculia, an Autism Spectrum Condition (ASC), and/or Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), we may be able to offer you a SpLD screening appointment.
+If you think that you may have a specific learning difference (SpLD) such as dyslexia, dysgraphia, dyspraxia and/or dyscalculia, an Autism Spectrum Condition (ASC), and/or Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD), we may be able to offer you a screening appointment.
 During the appointment, you will be asked some questions about your experience of areas such as reading, writing and memory.
-Your answers will give us an indication of whether you are exhibiting indicators of specific learning differences and, if you do, you will be given the opportunity of a referral to an Educational Psychologist for a full assessment.
+Your answers will give us an indication of whether you are exhibiting indicators of a SpLD, ASC and/or ADD/ADHD, and, if you do, you may be given the opportunity of a referral to an Educational Psychologist for a full assessment.
 The purpose of a screening and referral to the Educational Psychologist is to inform the implementation of study-related support for your current programme of studies.
 Students contacting the team in their final year should be mindful that the support available may be limited, depending on the timing of the contact, and whether support can be offered at the advanced stage of study; support cannot be retrospectively implemented.
 We therefore encourage students to contact us as early as possible during their studies.